Persistence of heavy-tailed sample averages: principle of infinitely many big jumps: Main results

 \end{cor}

 Note that this cannot be obtained as a corollary of Theorem~\ref{thm:persistency:mult:regvar} as $\mathbf{X} \notin {\rm RV}(\alpha, \mu)$ if the $\alpha_i$'s are not equal.
 Even if $\alpha_ i = \alpha$ for all $i =1,2, \ldots, d$, then it is known in the literature (see Section~6.5.1 in \cite{resnick:2007}) that the angular measure corresponding to the limit measure $\mu$ is purely atomic and concentrated on the axes which does not fall under the assumptions of Theorem~\ref{thm:persistency:mult:regvar}.
-Moreover, it is obvious to see that, when all $\alpha$'s are identical, the expression for $\phi$ given in Theorem~\ref{thm:persistency:mult:regvar} does not coincide with the persistence exponent (\ref{nonstandardexponent}).
+Moreover, when all $\alpha$'s are identical, the expression for $\phi$ given in Theorem~\ref{thm:persistency:mult:regvar} does not coincide with the persistence exponent (\ref{nonstandardexponent}).